Introduction

 - Glass Recycling

 Recycling glass from cars is a highly beneficial practice.
-When the glass is separated from other materials, it can be crushed and used as aggregate in construction projects.
+Once separated from other materials, the glass can be crushed and used as aggregate in construction projects.
 It can also be melted down and used to make new glass products, such as windows or bottles.
 Recycling glass conserves natural resources and reduces energy consumption, as it takes less energy to recycle glass than to create new glass from raw materials.

 - Fabric and Upholstery Recycling

 Fabric and upholstery from cars can be broken down and repurposed into a variety of new products.
 The materials can be shredded and turned into insulation for homes, used to create new vehicle parts, or even recycled into carpeting and mats.
-By recycling car fabrics, we can divert waste from landfills and reduce the need for new textiles.
+Recycling car fabrics helps divert waste from landfills and reduces the need for new textiles.

 - Composite Material Recycling